0xmaximus/Galaxy-Bugbounty-Checklist/DOS/README.md

 Here the service is trying to convert the image once uploaded, by loading the 'whole image' into memory.
 It tries to allocate 4128062500 pixels into memory, flooding the memory and causing DoS.

+Also you can confirm this vulnerability with two accounts
+1. From Account 1 try to send 64K * 64K resolution image
+2. Simultaneously from Account 2 try to send normal image (with different Internet Connection).
+3. You should see that the process of uploading with the account 2 is smooth (E.g got 502)

-In some cases the website doesn’t allow you to upload the 64250*64250px images due to security, so you need to bypass it.
-Bypassing is very simple just replace the 64250*64250px value with 0xfafa*0xfafa this is equivalent to 64250 in Decimal number system and it’s binary format is 1111101011111010.
+In some cases the website doesn’t allow you to upload the 6425064250px images due to security, so you need to bypass it.
+Bypassing is very simple just replace the "64250\*64250px" value with 0xfafa * 0xfafa this is equivalent to 64250 in Decimal number system and it’s binary format is 1111101011111010.

 You can make your own image here : https://www.resizepixel.com/ or download a crafted image from the attachment ([lottapixel.jpg](https://user-images.githubusercontent.com/63053441/200401902-a1e5b996-39b0-40b3-b484-636e449d4f43.jpg))

   #### Remediation:
-  just set a maximum amount of pixels an image can have and check it before any processing. instructing to run validations before starting the resizing or any process.
+  - Just set a maximum amount of pixels an image can have and check it before any processing.
+  - Instructing to run validations before starting the resizing or any process.

   HackerOne Reports:
   - https://hackerone.com/reports/390